Andrechief98/llm_for_robot_control/README.md

 # Experimental Results and Metrics

-This repository contains the numerical results and analysis scripts for three different experiments.
+This repository contains the numerical results and analysis scripts for the three different experiments proposed in the article.
 Each experiment explores distinct aspects of the system under evaluation, and includes relevant data and scripts for metric computation and visualization.

 ## Repository Structure

 ## How to use it
 ### Low Level Control
-The python script "low_level_control.py" allows to evaluate the performance of considered LLMs by executing the commands generated within a Turtlesim simulation using ROS 2.
-The LLM responses are stored in the `results.json` file.
+The python script "low_level_control.py" allows to evaluate the performance of considered LLMs by executing the models generated low level control commands within a Turtlesim simulation using ROS 2.
+The LLMs responses are stored in the `1.low_level_control/results.json` file.

 Before running the script, make sure you have a running instance of the Turtlesim node in ROS 2.
 You can launch the simulation with the following commands: